Lawyer to jury: NYC bike path defendant proud of death trail

 In 2019, Saipov spoke out during a pretrial hearing, saying “thousands and thousands of Muslims are dying all over the world” and questioning why he should be judged for eight deaths.

-In his opening statement, Li said jurors will hear testimony about Saipov’s desire to win the favor of the Islamic State group after he moved to the United States legally from Uzbekistan in 2010.
+In his opening statement, Li said jurors will hear testimony about Saipov’s desire to win the favor of the Islamic State group after he moved to the U.S. legally from Uzbekistan in 2010.
 He lived in Ohio and Florida before joining his family in Paterson, New Jersey.

-The prosecutor said Saipov’s cellphones contained proof that he viewed and stored thousands of images of Islamic State propaganda, including calls to use cars and trucks as weapons in terrorism attacks in the United States.
+The prosecutor said Saipov’s cellphones contained proof that he viewed and stored thousands of images of Islamic State propaganda, including calls to use cars and trucks as weapons in terrorism attacks in the U.S.

+William Harris, the trial’s first witness, said he was driving a vehicle when he saw Saipov waving what looked like two pistols in the air “in a threatening manner.”
+He said he drove at Saipov, but Saipov was able to get out of the way.
+Harris said he got out of his car and chased Saipov for about five minutes until Saipov was shot.

+Police Detective Ryan Nash, who was a New York police officer at the time, testified that he was responding to another call when he ended up also chasing Saipov on foot.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.